nebko16/dot_tree/README.md

 <hr>

-DotTree simplifies the handling of assets on disk within Python projects that have a lot of assets, by handling the OS related nuances of paths, while allowing for direct case-insensitive dot-notation syntax in Python to represent your paths and filepaths.
-It includes features for caching and precaching, as well as some convenience functions.
-Also includes a bundled appdata manager that greatly simplifies loading and saving to data from the user-specific appdata location, completely in an operating system agnostic manner.
+`Dot.Tree` does two things.

+- Simplifies and shortens syntax for handling files
+- Makes code visibly and logically match your file structure
+  - Given this OS path: `assets/config/app.conf`
+  - This standard python OS-agnostic syntax:
+    ```python
+    assets_path = os.path.absdir(os.path.dirname(__file__))
+    path = os.path.join(assets_path, 'config', 'app.conf')
+    with open(path, "r") as fh:
+        contents = fh.load()
+    ```
+  - The `Dot.Tree` syntax would be:
+    ```python
+    assets = DotTree('assets')
+    contents = assets.config.app.conf.load()
+    ```

+Interfacing with files isn't exactly hard in Python, but doing it to where it's OS-agnostic can make the code a bit tedious.  `Dot.Tree` heavily simplifies a lot of that by handling it for you.
+The `Dot.Tree` syntax is simply dot-notation in Python, matching the actual layout on the file system.
+The dot-notation is facilitated by nested objects, which naturally allows for saving a node/branch into a separate variable to use as a shortcut to potentially massively shorten the amount of code.

 <hr>

 ### Features

-- uses dot-notation, so your code resembles the actual paths
+- Uses dot-notation, so your code resembles the actual paths in the OS
-- handles underlying paths for your OS, making your code operating system agnostic
+- Handles underlying paths for your OS, making your code operating system agnostic
-- due to the dot notation and python object reference copies, you can [save any branch/node into its own variable](#shortcuts) to use as a shortcut
+- Due to the dot-notation and python object reference copies, you can [save any branch/node into its own variable](#shortcuts) to use as a shortcut
-- has built-in functions to help with development: [.tree()](#tree), [.ls()](#ls), [.size()](#size)
+- Has built-in functions to help with development: [.tree()](#tree), [.ls()](#ls), [.size()](#size)
-- automatically caches, so reloading the same file later pulls from memory
+- Automatically caches, so reloading the same file later pulls from memory
-- preload any part of the tree with [.preload()](#preloading) to avoid performance stutters and lag when lazy-loading assets
+- Preload any part of the tree with [.preload()](#preloading) to avoid performance stutters and lag when lazy-loading assets
 - [print your dot notation path representation](#string-representation) and the output will be the actual full OS path
-- the dot notation path is a path-like derivative, so you can [directly use it to access files](#use-as-literal-path) in other modules
+- The dot-notation path is a path-like derivative, so you can [directly use it to access files](#use-as-literal-path) in other modules
-- unload a single asset or branch using `.unload()` when memory is priority over caching
+- Unload a single asset or branch using `.unload()` when memory is priority over caching
-- the dot notation representation is not case-sensitive, so this simplifies typing a path regardless of the mixed case in your paths
+- The dot notation representation is not case-sensitive, so this simplifies typing a path regardless of the mixed case in your paths
-- includes an [appdata interfacing class](#app-data-management) that greatly simplifies saving data to appdata, regardless of the underlying OS
+- Includes an [appdata interfacing class](#app-data-management) that greatly simplifies saving data to appdata, regardless of the underlying OS

 <hr>